marks-st/MarkModeAmongUs/README.md

 is the [Reactor Discord](https://discord.gg/Zcmsb9UGuq) and the [ExtraRolesAmongUs Mod](https://github.com/NotHunter101/ExtraRolesAmongUs).

 # History
+v0.3 - Fixed 2 bugs.
+Mod did assign hats even when deactivated.
+Path to Among Us was hard-coded instead of using the $(AmongUs) environment variable.
 v0.2 - Works on public servers.
 In-Game settings to enable/disable mod and use of pets and skins.
 Hats are now randomized on game start instead of player join.
 v0.1 - First release.
 Did not work on public servers.